 The big negative thing about Trout Pond that I can see is that they allow smoking on the beach area.
 Smokers are there virtually every time I visit.
 Kids can be playing beside chain smokers.
 Smoking (and secondhand smoke) is clearly harmful to your health and an outdoor recreation area should be a place that promotes healthy activity, especially for kids.
 If you are sensitive to smoke, then you might have to move around a time or two during the day depending on the other guests and the wind direction.
 If you are a smoker – fine and that is your business, but please don’t drop yourself down next to a kid building a sandcastle.

 Another potential challenge is fishermen bringing their gear to the beach area.
 There are signs posted around the beach, but it still happens occasionally.
 The problem is that tiny sharp objects – like fish hooks – sometimes drop in the area where people are walking barefoot.
 It seems like common sense not to bring your poles and equipment onto the beach and lawn area, but it still happens.
-Most of the time it is just carelessness from people who are not seasoned veterans at fishing.
+Most of the time it is just carelessness from kids who are not seasoned veterans at fishing.
 They just do it without thinking.
 I have seen rangers stop people from bringing their gear on the beach, but the signs are sometimes ignored.